To Diversity the Financial Industry, Break the Wheel: Broadsheet

 IN CASE YOU MISSED IT

 • Gen Z in the house.
 At Brainstorm Finance, 17-year-old, brain-computer interface developer Ananya Chadha sat down with Fortune‘s Shawn Tully.
 Chadha develops applications for blockchain involving genetic data.
 “Blockchain is so powerful for things that most people forget about,” she says.
+Fortune

 • Craft’s confirmation hearing.
 Kelly Craft, the U.S. ambassador to Canada nominated to replace Nikki Haley as ambassador to the UN, appeared in front of the Senate Foreign Relations Committee for her confirmation hearing Wednesday.
 Democrats grilled Craft on her frequent travel outside of Canada, and the nominee expressed her appreciation for the UN’s mission—notable in comparison to the Trump administration’s commentary on the institution.
+Vox

 • Dressed to kill.
 At the World Cup, the women’s players aren’t shying away from colorful hair or a bold lip.
 (If you haven’t seen the Netherlands’ Shanice van de Sanden’s leopard-print buzz cut, you’ve got to take a look.)
 Players say it makes them feel more at ease and confident, helping with their game—unlike past league-imposed markers of femininity in sports, like skirted uniforms.
+New York Times

 • Guns out.
 Here’s an interesting subculture: female gun influencers on Instagram.
 Since firearms retailers aren’t allowed to run ads promoting them directly, influencers are a loophole.
 Influencers turn guns into just another lifestyle on Instagram—and it’s a lucrative job.
+Vox

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.